kenkunz/svelte-fsm/README.md

 ### Actions

-As already hinted, states can include methods called _actions_.
+As already mentioned, states can include methods called _actions_.
 An action may or may not result in a transition.
 Actions are useful for _side-effects_ (requesting data, modifying context, generating output, etc.) as well as for _conditional_ or (_guarded_) transitions.
 Since an action _optionally_ returns a transition state, a single action might result in a transition in some circumstances and not others, and may result in different transitions.
 Actions can also optionally receive arguments.
 ```javascript
 const max = 10;
 let level = 0;